yera888/IY-Team7/doc/E-COM SRS.md

 Describe what the rest of the document contains and how it is organized.

 ## 2. Product Overview
-EdotCOM will be used by people who shop online often, are fashion savvy, and eco-friendly.
-Instead of shopping at thrift stores which have inflated prices and filthy workspaces.
-Customers can use EdotCOM to find local sellers, view listings and the ability to leave reviews based on their experience with other retailers.
-EdotCOM will also give local customers, and sellers the option for local pickup skirting the need to use expensive mail services.
+EdotCOM will be a web platform catered to users that shop online often, are fashion savvy, and would like to buy clothing in an eco-friendly way.
+Instead of shopping at thrift stores that suffer from inflated prices and filthy workspaces.
+Customers can use EdotCOM to find local sellers, view listings and have the ability to leave reviews based on their experience with other retailers.
+Retailers will have the ability to create listings, modify those listings, and create limited time discounts.
+EdotCOM will also give local customers and retailers the option for local pick-up/drop-off skirting the need to use expensive mail services.

 ### 2.1 Product Functions